Micro Country Road Trip

 April 15 — Explore Turin

-Turin is a city in northern Italy known for its elegant architecture and grand boulevards.
+Turin is a city in northern Italy known for its architecture and grand boulevards.
 We spent the full day walking around looking for pizza and gelato (as you do).

 April 16 — Coastal Drive to Nice